Every year, as the winter fades and temperatures rise, that means one thing in the North American truckload market: produce season.

 - Trucks in proximity will be sent to produce shippers, explaining the lack of capacity within 200-300 miles of those areas.

 - With the season running until June, outbound Texas shipments will be highly sought after by carriers.

 Florida Region: April - June

 - Like Texas, the Southeast proves to be a produce hotbed beginning in mid-April through the 4th of July.

 - Known traditionally as more of a “consumption” region, the radical increase in outbound volume due to produce serves as a coverage pain point for shippers.

 - Non-produce freight coming out of FL, GA, MS, AL and the Carolinas should be planned with respect to competing produce coming out of the same areas.

 - Notable shipping points will be Miami, with produce expected to move north to Jacksonville by through mid-summer.

-What Does This All Mean?
+What Does This Mean for Your Business?

 Whether or not you are a food and beverage shipper, produce season can impact your carrier capacity plan.